 Betty Greene began her professional aviation career by serving with the Women Airforce Service Pilots (WASPs) during World War II.
 She flew several kinds of military planes during the war and did experimental work on high-altitude flights.
 After the war, Betty helped found the Christian Airmen's Missionary Fellowship, later called Mission Aviation Fellowship (MAF).

 On February 23, 1946, Betty embarked on the first MAF flight, taking off from Los Angeles, California, with Mexico City as the final destination.
-Flying a red 1933 four-place Waco cabin bi-plane, Betty began the flight with two passengers, Wycliffe workers Ethel Lambotte and Lois Schneider.
+Flying a red 1933 four-place-cabin Waco biplane, Betty began the flight with two passengers, Wycliffe workers Ethel Lambotte and Lois Schneider.
 Ethel worked in Wycliffe's office in southern California while Lois was rejoining her husband Bob, who was a linguist, on the field.

-The initial flight took much longer than the expected three days after Betty grew disturbed by something coming off the engine.
+The initial flight took much longer than expected after Betty grew disturbed by something coming off the engine.
 She decided to land in Tuxpan, Mexico and have the plane examined.
 Ethel and Lois went ahead to Mexico City on a commercial flight the next day.
 Betty later discovered the debris coming off the engine was nothing more than flaking paint.

 The next morning, Betty took off from Tuxpan and headed to Mexico City where she connected with Wycliffe Bible Translators founder Cameron Townsend.
 He asked Betty if she could take him to their Jungle Camp near Tuxtla Gutierrez, a city located south of Mexico City.
 And away they went.